Tsunghao-C/Common-Course/Inception/README.md

 - To remove the docker network: docker compose down
 - To remove the docker network including volumes: docker compose down --volumes

+**Volume Persistence**
+By default, volumes are not automatically removed when tearing down a composed docker network.
+The idea is if you want to build up again the service later, you will still have the data back again.
+Super light weight and portable!

 ### Building images

 #### Dockerfile Common Instructions